 Welcome, I am so happy you're here!

-I help women and brave humans of all genders to become fiercely embodied and reclaim their wholeness and their full, unbridled life.
+I am passionate about coming together to become fiercely embodied and reclaim our wholeness and our full, unbridled life.

-My mission and passion is to help you be fiercely rooted in your body and to make the best choices for your healing and wellbeing, reclaiming ease and joy as part of our collective liberation from dis-embodiment.
-Together, we counter the forces of performative health and cultivate connected self-care.
+Let’s explore together what it is to be fiercely rooted in your body and to make the best choices for your healing and wellbeing, reclaiming ease and joy as part of our collective liberation from dis-embodiment.
+Together, we can counter the forces of performative health and cultivate connected self-care.

 I show up to the work we do together fully, in radical presence and with an open heart.
 I do my best to walk the walk and continue to learn every day.
 Both my training and my life experience have contributed to the skills and tools I share with you, and I have experienced the benefits in my own life of the practices I will invite you to experiment with and cultivate.